The Role of Marketing for Companies

 Thinking ahead: Plan localization right from the start

-Conveying your messages smartly and concisely across different platforms and languages will require investment and valuable creative effort.
+Conveying your messages smartly and concisely across different platforms and languages will require investment and significant creative effort.
 Unless you have an in-house translation team, you will most likely need to rely on external language service providers.
 When choosing a translation partner, always remember to ask for test translations to check for quality and expertise.